-Fujiwara Okinori (waki), Head Priest of Miyazaki Shrine (Miyazaki pref.) is on a pilgrimage to Ise Shrine.
+Fujiwara Okinori, Head Priest of Miyazaki Shrine (Miyazaki pref.) is on a pilgrimage to Ise Shrine.
 On his way there he stops at Suma Bay in Settsu (Osaka pref.).
-As he observes a young cherry tree in bloom, he meets an Old Man (shite in the first act) who tells him that the tree is related to Hikaru Genji, the “Shining Prince”, protagonist of the literature classic “The Tale of Genji”.
-He then relates stories about Genji’s: after achieving great popularity during his youth, Genji fell off out of favor at court, and went on voluntary exile to Suma.
-However, he was soon called back to the Capital and ultimately rose to the rank of “Honorary Retired Emperor”.
-The Old Man reveals to be the Spirit of Hikaru Genji, now residing in Heaven, and promises that he will appear in his real form tonight.
+As he observes a young cherry tree in bloom, he meets an Old Man who tells him that the tree is related to Hikaru Genji, the “Shining Prince,” who is the protagonist of the literature classica “The Tale of Genji.”
+He then relates stories about Genji’s life: after achieving great popularity during his youth, Genji fell off out of favor at court, and went on voluntary exile to Suma.
+However, he was soon called back to the Capital and ultimately rose to the rank of “Honorary Retired Emperor.”
+The Old Man reveals to be the Spirit of Hikaru Genji, now in Heaven, and promises that he will appear in his real form tonight.

 The highlight of the first act is the chant section quoting chapter titles from the “Tale of Genji” (Kiritsubo, Hahakigi, Utsusemi, etc.), evocative of Genji’s glory days.